DataTalksClub/data-engineering-zoomcamp/06-batch/setup/macos.md

 ## MacOS

-Here we'll show you how to install Spark 3.5.5 for MacOS.
-We tested it on MacOS Monterey 12.0.1, but it should work for other MacOS versions as well

-### Anaconda-based Spark set up

-If you are having anaconda setup, you can skip the spark installation and instead Pyspark package to run the spark.
+> TODO: These instructions are for Spark 3.5.5.
+If you'd like to help update them for Spark 4.1.1,
+> please submit a PR!
+See [windows.md](windows.md) and [linux.md](linux.md) for reference.

-#### Installing Java
+### Installing Java

-Ensure Brew and Java installed in your system:
+Ensure Brew and Java are installed in your system:

 ```bash
 xcode-select --install